-Need More Movement as a Senior Woman but Feel Overwhelmed?
+Need Movement Confidence as a Senior Woman?
 Start Here!

 Do you realize your balance is declining, but feel lost on where to start improving it?
 Notice that your mobility isn’t what it used to be, but not sure how to take the first step to make it better?

 We all get a little lost sometimes, especially when it comes to our health as we age.
-As a physical therapist, my job is to break things down into the smallest possible pieces to help get someone moving and build their confidence.
+As a physical therapist, my job is to break things down into the smallest possible pieces to help someone gain movement confidence.
 Taking small steps gets the ball rolling and banishes overwhelm.

 Just remember, all it takes is just one step every day in the right direction.
 If you’re feeling overwhelmed, start with the list below as a guide.